harut0111/information-platform/README.md

 # Information Platform
 This project designed for different companies.
-It collects and analyzes all information about employees, provides communication between them and other opportunities.
+It collects and analyzes all information about employees, provides communication and other opportunities.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).